How do I choose an Appraiser?

 No!
 We live in an age of information.
 Modern auctioneers have vast resources in multi-media marketing technology to reach out globally to promote and advertise public auctions to end users in specific industries, brokers and dealers.
 Such publicity leads to a very competitive and spirited bidding environment that often results in the highest possible prices.
 Online auction bidding opens up the competition amongst buyers to the global marketplace.
-However, occasionally circumstances beyond the control of auctioneers such as a short time frame to promote an auction or remote sale sites may affect recovery results.

 I can’t attend a specific auction sale.
 Can I still bid?

 Yes.
 We will accept your proxy bid provided you post the appropriate deposit with your bid in certified funds in our auctioneer’s trust account prior to the auction sale.
 If you win the bid, your deposit is applied to the purchase.
 If your bid is unsuccessful, your deposit is returned.